 For more information on Amazon Aurora database engine versions, see AWS Documentation.

 For more information on Aurora MySQL parallel query, see AWS Documentation.

-For a KMS key to be displayed in the list of available encryption keys, it must be stored in AWS Region select at step 4 of the wizard and the IAM role specified for the restore operation must have permissions to the key.
+For a KMS key to be displayed in the list of available encryption keys, it must be stored in AWS Region select at step 4 of the wizard, and the IAM role specified for the restore operation must have permissions to access the key.
 For more information on KMS keys, see AWS Documentation.

 If you plan to restore an unencrypted provisioned DB cluster to Aurora Serverless and want to preserve the original encryption settings, note that Veeam Backup & Replication will encrypt the newly created Aurora Serverless DB cluster with the default KMS key in the target AWS Region.
 For more information on Aurora Serverless, see AWS Documentation.